Telephone Services

-German telephone service is also available through Telekom stores located in most towns and cities throughout the country.
-Your bills, correspondence and customer care will of course be in German.
-It's important to be aware of the terms and conditions of your service agreement.
-Many German phone and Internet plans are only available for example with a 2-year minimum, and also require that you cancel months in advance in order to avoid an automatic (and binding) contract extension.
+German telephone service is Mobile Internet connectivity is widely available available through dedicated stores located in most towns and cities throughout the country.
+In addition to the Deutsche Telekom stores, there are many other providers that have retail locations that can help you with land-lines, internet access and mobile phones.
+These include Vodafone, O2, E-plus and others.
+Your bills, correspondence and customer care will normally be in German.
+It’s important to be aware of the terms and conditions of your service agreement.
+Many German phone and Internet plans are only available with an initial 2-year minimum contract, and also require that you cancel months in advance in order to avoid an automatic (and binding) contract extension.

 Phone services: Analog or ISDN

-There are two general types of phone service in Germany: a "standard" analog phone service, and ISDN (Integrated Services Digital Network).
+There are two general types of phone service in Germany: a “standard” analog phone service, and ISDN (Integrated Services Digital Network).
 Each type of phone service has similar tariffs that allow you to choose the best plan for your type of use.
-Discounted domestic and international calling plans are available.
+Discounted and flat rate domestic and international calling plans are normally available.
 Features such as caller-ID, call forwarding and voice-mail are standard features with most carriers.
-DSL is possible with either an analog or ISDN line enabling you to surf the web and use the phone at the same time
+DSL is possible with either an analog or ISDN line enabling you to surf the web and use the phone at the same time.

-An analog phone connection is by far the most popular and easiest to use: you get one line and number; a standard 56K dial-up modem is used to access the web.
+With an analog phone connection you get one line and number; a standard 56K dial-up modem is used to access the web.
 Analog telephones, answering and fax machines from other countries can normally be used when coupled with a compatible German TAE (telephone jack) adapter.
 It is illegal to use most North American cordless telephone products in Germany because of the radio signal used by those devices.
-If you buy a cordless phone in Germany you'll be assured that it complies with local radio-frequency regulations and electrical safety guidelines.
-Also note that German cordless phones designated 'CT1' and 'CT2' can no longer be used as of 2009.
+If you buy a cordless phone in Germany you’ll be assured that it complies with local radio-frequency regulations and electrical safety guidelines.
 It is often best to buy a cordless phone in Germany to be assured that it complies with radio-frequency regulations and electrical safety guidelines

 ISDN phone service utilizes digital network technology to add more features and flexibility with two digital phone lines and a total of three different telephone numbers.
 This allows two separate phone conversations at the same time, which may be ideal for larger households or a home office that needs a dedicated line and number.
 On the other hand, the basic monthly fee is typically higher, and ISDN telephones and modems are somewhat more costly than their analog counterparts.